ereekaur/finance/README.md

 _EXAMPLE 5_ Optimization example.
 Suppose we have a sparse matrix containing information about movies that certain use has watched (i.e. zeros or ones).
 Suppose that we have another matrix that contains info about the genres of different movies, then the product of these matrices tells us the popularity of different genres amongst users.
 For the product it is useful to know algorithsm that uses the sparsity of these matrices.
 Let us now proceed further and consider the problem of movie recommendations.
 We may have some constraints so that the problem is in fact LP problem Ax = b.
-Where A is
+Where A is the 100x100 matrix

 <p float="left" align= "center">
  <img src="https://raw.githubusercontent.com/ereekaur/finance/main/SPARSE.png" width="400" height="400">
 </p>

+which tells which of the 100 different movies 100 users has watched and b is
 TODO:

 1) Add SL/XL -insurance analyses example